Official site/v1.10.11

 Built for operators who want context visible while work is happening.

 imux is not another browser dashboard sitting on top of a terminal.
-It is a command center that keeps execution, files, remote state, and guidance within the same working surface.
+It is a command center that keeps execution, files, Git evidence, remote state, and guidance within the same working surface.

 Terminal-first execution